antonia-white/deilen/README.md

 To make an admin account for your local workspace:
   - In the CLI run `python3 manage.py createsuperuser` then provide an admin username and password.
-  - You can then login to your admin account with this username and password to get admin priveleges.
+  - You can then login to your admin account with this username and password to get admin privileges.

 To make an admin account for a deployed Heroku site:
   - Ensure your git repository is connected to the Heroku app.